 Chelsea is a member of E&E’s extreme weather rapid response team, where she reports on the links between climate change and worsening disasters around the world.
+Her investigations range from extreme heat to hurricanes, and she’s a skilled on-the-ground reporter in recovering disaster zones.

 Chelsea is an experienced field reporter in some of the most challenging and remote settings in the world.
 Her stories have carried her across the country and around the globe, from the balmy barrier islands of South Carolina to the mountainous wilds of West Virginia to the remote corners of the ice-capped Arctic Ocean.